[Skip to main text]

 FACILITIES & OPERATIONS / LANDFILLS

-• One section is a fully-lined disposal area specifically designed to receive ash residue from its Mid-Connecticut Project.
+• One section is a fully-lined disposal area specifically designed to receive ash residue from the Hartford trash-to-energy plant.

-• The other section receives bulky waste such as old furniture and rolls of carpeting and process residue from the refuse-derived fuel process at its Mid-Connecticut Project.
+• The other section received bulky waste such as old furniture and rolls of carpeting and process residue from the refuse-derived fuel process at CRRA's Hartford trash-to-energy plant.
 This area is protected by a 40 foot-deep slurry wall around its perimeter, a storm water runoff collection system and a landfill gas collection system that burns gas created by decomposing waste and turns it into electricity.

 But once a landfill is closed, state regulations require monitoring and maintenance for 30 years.
 At its Ellington and Shelton landfills, CRRA maintains groundwater monitoring and gas collection systems to keep the surrounding environment safe.